harmamiika/ios-pdf-ebook-reader/Readme.md

 --76.
 Pics and app videos 74.
 Use testflight
 -book name line / container max length - in reader and list (50% done) -improve menu list a little - make border gray
+---also make zoom in the beginning zoom the